Skip to main content

 Juvenile offenders are not always arrested for violations of criminal law.
 Unlike the adult criminal justice system, where offenders have broken laws in the penal codes, other sources may refer juvenile offenders to the juvenile court system.
 These include schools, parents, and the community.
 Juvenile court procedure acknowledges that minors have issues leading to delinquent behavior and attempts to correct them.

-Each state, and sometimes each county, has its own juvenile court process.
-Procedures and terminology are different in each location.
-However, this outline gives a general look at what happens in juvenile courts across America.
+This article will guide you through the different stages of the juvenile court process.
+Each state (and sometimes each county) has its own juvenile court process.
+Procedures and terminology may be different in each location.
+But, this outline gives a general look at what happens in juvenile courts across America.

 As of 2023, some 24 states have no minimum age for arrest.
 These jurisdictions have arrested minors as young as five or six years of age.
 The remaining states have minimum ages ranging from seven to 13.
 Currently, the only federal law in place is the 2005 Supreme Court ruling prohibiting the death penalty for anyone who committed a homicide while under the age of 18.
 (Roper v.
 Simmons, 543 U.S. 551).